Meegan Fitzharris: Politics

-Fitzharris was a Labor Party candidate in the 2012 Australian Capital Territory general election.
+Fitzharris was a Labor Party candidate in the 2012 Australian Capital Territory election.
 When she did not win a seat, she became the chief of staff and senior adviser for then Minister, later Chief Minister, Andrew Barr.

 Chief Minister Katy Gallagher resigned from the Assembly on 23 December 2014 to pursue a seat in the Australian Senate.
 Ahead of Gallagher's resignation, media speculation was that Fitzharris would be the most likely candidate to take Gallagher's Assembly seat.

 On 15 January 2015, ACT Electoral Commissioner Phil Green announced Fitzharris had been elected as the new member for Molonglo in the Legislative Assembly, after holding a countback of the 2012 Legislative Assembly election.

 In January 2016, Fitzharris was appointed to the Barr ministry, taking on the transport, health and higher education portfolios and becoming one of ACT Labor's most senior frontbenchers.
 As transport minister, she oversaw the introduction of light rail in Canberra, but also weathered complaints about the rollout of a new bus network in 2019.
 As health minister, she ordered an inquiry into allegations of bullying and misconduct at ACT Health.

 On 27 June 2019, Fitzharris announced she would resign from her cabinet roles on 1 July and would resign from politics for family reasons shortly after that.
 She resigned from the Legislative Assembly on 8 July, creating a casual vacancy which was filled by a countback.